LBCrion/sfwbar/doc/sfwbar.rst

   }
   TriggerAction "sometrigger", my_func(1);

-By default, all actions, functions and expressions share a single namespace, so any variable is visible to all code instances.
+By default, all actions, functions and expressions share a single name space, so any variable is visible to all code instances.
 Private scopes can be defined using a `Private` keyword.
 I.e. ::